top of page

 EXPERTISE

-Sebastian regularly volunteers on human rights and Indigenous law projects.
-His past work includes serving as a board member of an international human rights non-profit, a researcher for the UN Human Rights Committee, a member of the CBA’s International Law Section, and a founding member of the CBABC’s Indigenous Justice Advocacy Committee.
+Sebastian’s past volunteer work includes serving as a board member of an international human rights non-profit, a researcher for the UN Human Rights Committee, and a founding member of the CBABC’s Indigenous Justice Advocacy Committee.

 He is a member of the Law Society of BC and the Law Society of Yukon.